 THE WEATHER

-Rainfall is highest from July to October, when the island becomes especially lush and luminous & the sea turns its clearest, most sparkling blue.
+Rainfall is highest from July to October, when the island becomes especially lush & luminous & the sea turns its clearest, most sparkling blue.
 Tropical rain showers may pass through, but hurricanes generally track along land masses & tend to bypass Barbados, which sits 150 miles east of the main Caribbean chain.
 The island last experienced a major hurricane in 1955.

 OUR ENVIRONMENT

-Preserving Barbados’ natural beauty is at the heart of everything we do.
-We harvest rainwater for our gardens and use solar panels to provide warm water across the hotel.
-Approximately 70% of the food we serve is grown on the island, and our water- Eco Sky Water- is distilled & bottled here with zero emissions.
+We are always aware of the need to preserve our fragile island eco-system: We harvest rainwater for our gardens & use solar panels to provide warm water across the hotel.
+Approximately 70% of the food we serve is grown on the island & our water, Eco Sky Water- is distilled & bottled here with zero emissions.
+To help us care for this precious environment, we encourage guests you to avoid requesting imported foods like strawberries or oysters & always, please, to use only reef-safe sun lotions that are less likely to damage marine life.

 Around the Island